amirmsk/Customer_Sales_Analysis/README.md

 4. **Time Series Plots**: Visualizes total amount minus discount over time.
 5. **Cluster Behavior Change**: Shows changes in behavior over time for different clusters.

-## Conclusion

-This analysis provides valuable insights into customer behaviors and sales patterns, helping to make data-driven decisions to enhance business strategies.

 ## How to Run

 1. Ensure you have R and the necessary packages installed.